 These were just a few of the key aspects of a successful implementation.
 Other key aspects are seen below:

 Each organization must determine its unique features, work-flow process rules, event rules, metrics and reports that are important to their specific business.
+Smart system design to ensure optimum data quality is part of this.

 Therefore, within module configuration and customization (e.g., feature incorporation, business logic, and workflow design), reporting components, formation, and intra-module integration typically take substantial time.